-Cincture A long, white rope with knots in the ends that is tied around the waist; it is symbolic of the ropes that bound Christ at his trial and the whips at his scourging.
+Cincture A long, white rope with knots in the ends that is tied around the waist.

-Cotta A white garment that is worn over a cassock; it has full sleeves and reaches to the waist.
-The white color symbolizes innocence and purity of heart.
+Cotta A white garment that is worn over a cassock; it has wide sleeves and reaches to the waist.

-Credence Table The small table, usually on the Epistle (right) side of the altar, that holds vessels and items for the Eucharist.
-Holy Trinity often uses a table on each side.
+Credence Table The small shelves to the right and left that hold vessels and items for the Eucharist.